tiny-pilot/tinypilot/CONTRIBUTING.md

 1. [Generate SSH keys and upload your public key](https://www.raspberrypi.org/documentation/remote-access/ssh/passwordless.md) to your device.
 Please use strong keys, e.g., ED25519 or RSA 4096+.
 2. Verify that you can login with your SSH keys.
 3. On the device, disable password-based login by specifying `PasswordAuthentication no` in `/etc/ssh/sshd_config`.
+Reboot afterwards.

 ### SSH agent forwarding

-In case you need SSH keys for accessing the Git repositories (e.g., for testing TinyPilot's Pro version), please enable SSH agent forwarding.
+In case you need SSH keys for accessing the Git repositories (e.g., for testing TinyPilot's Pro version), please enable SSH agent forwarding in your local `~/.ssh/config`.

 ```
 Host tinypilot